Ad concept testing is a critical part of any serious marketing campaign.

 If you’re going to make a big investment to run new ads, consider a much smaller investment in marketing and advertising research first.
 Doing so ensures confidence in your marketing strategy.

-While conducting marketing research is important, the survey analysis is just as critical to ensuring you are relying on quality data.
+While conducting marketing research is important, the ad concept testing analysis is just as critical to ensuring you are relying on quality data.

-In this post, I’ll cover three excellent techniques for ad concept testing analysis.
+In this post, I’ll cover five excellent methods for ad concept testing analysis.
 Each of these options will get you one step closer to optimizing your ad campaign.

 Rather watch a video?
 See an overview of these three ad concept analysis techniques below.